 This stereo channel is fed by the digital audio player integrated in the console.
 As with the other channels, audio signals can be processed by software effects activated in its VST Inserts.
 It is also possible to activate VST instruments in these inserts.

-These stereo channels receive signals sent from channels 1-20 via auxiliary sends 1-4 (and their panpots).
+These four stereo channels receive signals sent from each Audio/VST, VST and Player channel via auxiliary sends 1-4 (and their panpots).
 These can be used to activate software effects in common with any channel, or for custom channel monitoring.
 It is also possible to activate VST instruments in these these channels’ inserts.